 At Ikon, a frieze of yellow and orange stripes foils a line of more than a hundred unique ceramic targets (2018), each named after a constellation.
 Whilst they may reference abstract artists, such as Kenneth Noland or Jasper Johns, they also nod to folk art, dart boards or circular irrigation patterns seen in aerial views of the American Midwest.
 Apfelbaum’s approach illustrates a sensitivity to site, scale and architectural setting and at Ikon she apprehends the gallery space as a landscape, populated by both her work and visitors to the exhibition.

 Further works, large hand-woven rugs (2018) with broad bands of rainbow colours in circles, stripes and waves again gesture towards a landscape or garden.
-These are seen at Ikon surrounded by Basic Divisions (Wavy Gravies) (2012), a series of drawings using marker pen on paper, concentric circles of fake flowers such as Wallflowers (Mixed Emotions) (1990/2018) and suspended rows of glazed ceramic beads.
+These are seen at Ikon surrounded by Target Drawings (2018), a series of drawings gouache on paper, concentric circles of fake flowers such as Wallflowers (Mixed Emotions) (1990/2018) and suspended rows of glazed ceramic beads.

 Placing emphasis on essential formal qualities, especially colour and texture, Apfelbaum asserts the importance of popular culture and craft activity whilst subtly assuming a political and feminist position – challenging pomposity, notions of entitlement and hierarchies in cultural practice, to promote social equality.

-The exhibition is accompanied by a catalogue including an essay by curator and writer Glenn Adamson, a limited edition tray and tea towel, plus a public programme of talks and events.
+The exhibition is accompanied by a catalogue including essays by curator/writers Glenn Adamson and Alhena Katsof, a limited edition tray and tea towel, plus a public programme of talks and events.

 The exhibition is supported by the Henry Moore Foundation.